rtobiaskoch/Rt_v2/README.md

-# Rt_v2
+Rt_v2

-#initial date: 2021/08/19
+initial date: 2021/08/19
-#author: Tobias Koch
+author: Tobias Koch
-#email: r.tobiaskoch@gmail.com or toby.koch@yale.edu
+email: r.tobiaskoch@gmail.com or toby.koch@yale.edu
-#contributing author Jessica Rothman
+contributing author: Jessica Rothman
+email: jessica.rothman@yale.edu

 PURPOSE: This is the second version of the Rt calculation for covidtrackerct.org of variants.
 IT has been rewritten to be reproducible by any state.
 Case numbers pulled from